 Your AI agent already has root access.
 Not officially.
 Not explicitly.
-But in practice — it can read, write, execute, and call anything you connect it to.
-And almost no one is treating this as a security problem.
+But in practice, it can read, write, execute, and call anything you connect it to.
+And almost no one is treating this as an ai agent security problem.

 AI agents feel harmless.
 They're "just calling APIs."
 They're "just automating workflows."
 They're "just helping users."
 But look at what's actually happening:

-Agents call internal APIs — with your credentials, your permissions, your identity
+- Agents call internal APIs, using your credentials, your permissions, your identity

-Agents trigger workflows — automated actions that modify real systems
+- Agents trigger workflows, including automated actions that modify real systems

 Then I looked at what else it could do.